Charles A. Platt: Architecture and clients

 Platt designed a grand country estate for Edith Rockefeller McCormick at "Villa Turicum" in Lake Forest, Illinois (1912, demolished).

 In 1907, he designed a townhouse for Sara Delano Roosevelt on East 65th Street in New York, now a historic landmark, the Sara Delano Roosevelt Memorial House.
 Eleanor Roosevelt called Platt "an architect of great taste" who with the townhouse had "made the most of every inch of space."
 The building currently houses the Roosevelt House Public Policy Institute at Hunter College.

-In 1912, he designed "The Causeway", Washington DC, a Neo-Georgian house in an extensive wooded landscape setting.
-He also designed a house in 1912 in Roslyn, New York for George R. Dyer.
+In 1912, he designed "The Causeway", Washington, D.C., a Neo-Georgian house in an extensive wooded landscape setting.
+He also designed a house in 1912 in Roslyn, New York, for George R. Dyer.

-Platt also designed a large manor house and grounds, built in 1915 in the City of Little Falls, New York, (extant, in private ownership) for Mr. J. Judson Gilbert, owner of the Gilbert Knitting Company and several other then-prosperous factories in the Mohawk Valley region of Upstate New York.
+Platt also designed a large manor house and grounds, built in 1915 in the City of Little Falls, New York (extant, in private ownership).
+The manor was owned by Mr. J. Judson Gilbert, proprietor of the Gilbert Knitting Company and several other then-prosperous factories in the Mohawk Valley region of Upstate New York.

 The MIT Endicott House in Dedham, Massachusetts, is another Platt-designed mansion built for H. Wendell Endicott in 1934, in use today as a conference center for Massachusetts Institute of Technology.

-Beginning in 1906, Platt had begun to receive numerous commissions from the estate of Vincent Astor.
+In 1906, Platt had begun to receive numerous commissions from the estate of Vincent Astor.
 Platt turned to professional help in surveying large-scale projects from the sons of Frederick Law Olmsted.
 He also received detailed planting plans to fill his borders from Ellen Biddle Shipman, whom he had come to know through her gardening at Cornish, and whom he had instructed in presentation drawings by a draftsman from his own office, then sent to Grosse Pointe, Michigan to plant one of his designs.

+Mumford Hall at University of Illinois at Urbana-Champaign; one of the buildings Platt designed.